Cyprus Mathematical Society

 The Cyprus Mathematical Society (CMS) aims to promote the mathematical education and science.
 It was founded in 1983.
 The C.M.S. is a non-profit organization supported by the voluntary work of its members.
 The C.M.S. counts over 600 members.
 In order to promote its aims, C.M.S. organizes Mathematical competition between students all over Cyprus, and takes part in international mathematics competitions (BMO, Junior BMO competition, PMWC, IMO).
 CMS organize a series of mathematics competitions as part of the selection process of the national teams in the international mathematics competitions and the Cyprus Mathematical Olympiad.
-The new selection process in described below.
+The new selection process is described below.